 What is React?

-What are the differences between Angular and React: The technical aspects?
+Next, let’s understand what are the differences between Angular and React: The technical aspects?

 It may be a good idea to explain what DOM is?